bioperl/bioperl.github.io/formats/sequence_formats/ZFF_sequence_format.md

 ### Short format

 In the short format, there are 4 fields: Label, Begin, End, Group.
 The 4th field is optional.
 Label is a controlled vocabulary (see zoeFeature.h for a complete list).
 All exons of a gene (or more appropriately a transcriptional unit) must share the same unique group name.
-The strand of the feature is implied in the coordinates, so if Begin &gt; End, the feature is on the minus strand.
+The strand of the feature is implied in the coordinates, so if Begin > End, the feature is on the minus strand.
 Here's and example of the short format with two sequences, each containing a single gene on the plus strand:

 ```
        >sequence-1